Old Government House

 Friendly warning!
 We're working hard to be accurate.
 But these are unusual times, so please check that venues remain open.

 Australia's oldest public building offers a glimpse into Sydney's colonial past

-Set in 105 hectares (260 acres) of parkland, Old Government House was built between 1799 and 1818 on the foundations of Governor Phillip’s 1790 thatched cottage, which had collapsed, and is Australia’s oldest public building.
-At times serving as everything from a vice-regal residence to a boarding house for local schoolboys, the building has been restored to its former glory by a multi-million-dollar revamp.
-It also boasts the nation’s most important collection of Australian colonial furniture.
+Set in 105 hectares (260 acres) of parkland, Old Government House was constructed between 1799 and 1818 on the foundations of Governor Phillip’s original 1790 thatched cottage.
+Built by convicts, it became the decision-making centre of the colony and served as the country getaway for the first ten governors of Australia.
+Over the decades, its has at times also served as everything from a vice-regal residence to a boarding house for local schoolboys.

 |Opening hours:||Tue-Sun 10am-4pm|